op7ic/RT-CyberShield/README.md

 ```

 ## Check for dropped packets
-Using iptables, you can check how many packets got dropped using the blacklist:
+Using iptables, you can check how many packets got dropped using the filters:
 ```
 iptables -L INPUT -v --line-numbers
 ```